godotengine/godot-docs/classes/class_vector2.rst

 - :ref:`float<class_float>` **length_squared** **(** **)**

 Returns the vector's length squared.
-Prefer this function over :ref:`length<class_Vector2_property_length>` if you need to sort vectors or need the squared length for some formula.
+Prefer this method over :ref:`length<class_Vector2_method_length>` if you need to sort vectors or need the squared length for some formula.

 .. _class_Vector2_method_linear_interpolate: